eflautt/ga-data-science/readme.md

 # Curriculum Refresh In Progress

 Welcome!
-We are building a global community of lifelong learners who are excited about _using data to solve real world problems_.
+We are building a global community of lifelong learners who are excited about using data to solve real world problems.
 Here is our timeline:

 - **Feb 1**: Lesson Build Complete
 - **Feb 29th**: Lesson QA Complete